a5hlynx/xtv_asl/README.md

 # ASL Viewer X-Tension

-A Viewer X-Tension for X-Ways Forensics, which parses and previews the selected Apple System Log(asl).
+A Viewer X-Tension for X-Ways Forensics, which parses and previews the selected Apple System Log (asl).

 ## Build

 Open xtv_asl.sln and Build solution for the desired platform. xtv_asl.dll will be created at the path below.
-The solution is confirmed to be built by Visual Studio 2019.
+The solution is confirmed to be built by Visual Studio 2022.
 * x86
   * xtv_asl\Release\xtv_asl.dll
 * x64